jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 (Apologies, `highlightjs` has a bug; there's a fix on the way.)

+Essentially we use generics to pass through the segments of the eventual CSS class, then Template Literal Types too join them together.

 Pretty cool no?
 OK it's a bit verbose.
-But I think it's cool.
+But I think it's cool and importantly that verbosity doesn't carry through to the calls.

-Essentially we use generics to pass through the segments of the eventual CSS class, then Template Literal Types too join them together.
+So it doesn't impact the DevX of the helpers.
 Type inference means that when we use it all the generics go away and it ends up nice and clean (just like before).